jolars/moloch/docs/implementation/beamercolorthememoloch.md

 }
 ```

-The inner or outer themes optionally display progress bars in various
+The Moloch inner or outer themes optionally display progress bars in
-locations.
-Their color is set by `progress bar` but the two different
+various locations.
+Their color is set by `progress bar` but the two
-kinds can be customized separately.
-The horizontal rule on the title
+different kinds can be customized separately.
+The horizontal rule on the
-page is also set based on the progress bar color and can be customized
+title page is also set based on the progress bar color and can be
-with `title separator`.
+customized with `title separator`.

 ``` latex
 \setbeamercolor{progress bar}{%